LynwoodHS-Engineering/capstone-repo-il0vecatsyay/README.md

 10. Get another flat square channel and put it on the top of the case (angle channels) opposite to the L298N board, basically on the edge of the case.
 11. Now you're going to cut a square on the other end of the case, but not completely to the edge, to keep the two angle channels connected, to create a hole for a tube later on.
 12. Once you create the cut, you can screw the Arduino Uno onto the flat square channel on the other side of the case.
-13. Then get the VEX pneumatics kit and
+13. Then get the VEX pneumatics kit, cut the tubes to the length you would need based on your sizing, plug the tubes into the correct places based on the second photo in "System Details."
 14. Once you've got the kit set up, we're going to move it around and place it on our project.
 Get the piston and tape it to the bottom of the base with the piston facing away from the L298N board so it can launch the ball towards the end.
 15. Get the switch from the pneumatics kit and screw it on one of the sides of the base so it can stay in place.
-Please adjust the tubes so they don't stick out around the project, as we did with the tubes going in and out of the channels (see our photo at the beginning), so they don't get in the way.
+Adjust the tubes so they don't stick out around the project, as we did with the tubes going in and out of the channels (see our photo at the beginning), so they don't get in the way.
-16. Get (forgot the name) and place it inside the base in the back where the L298N board is, and place the tubes through the channels so the (thing) won't move out of the base.
+16. Get the solenoid and place it inside the base in the back, where the L298N board is, and place the tubes through the channels so the tubes won't move.
-17. Get the reservoir and (power tube thing idk) and place it on the same side where the switch is and screw on the (power thing idk), but you don't need to have the reservoir connected; only when you're going to start using the launcher, you need to connect it.
+17. Get the reservoir and pressure regulator and place it on the same side as the switch.
+You don't need to have the reservoir connected; only when you're going to start using the launcher, you need to connect it.
 18. Now that the pneumatics are set up nicely on the project, at the opposite end of the L298N board, where the gears are, you're going to make a square cut of the base (the flat channel).
 That cut is made so that when a ball falls, the piston can reach and launch it.
 19. Now that the cut is done, you have an empty square.
 Get two small 3-inch angle channels and screw them on the base, facing inwards, so that the piston can push out of them.
 20. Then we created a ball catcher tube on Onshape that we screw onto the two 3-inch channels, so that when we create the tube, they fall out and land into the catcher securely, and then the piston will shoot.